SpaceVim/SpaceVim/README.md

-- For vim in windows, please just clone this repo as vimfiles in you Home directory. by default, when open a cmd, the current dir is your Home directory, run this command in cmd. make sure you have a backup of your own vimfiles.
+- For vim in windows, please just clone this repo as vimfiles in you Home directory. by default, when open a cmd, the current dir is your Home directory, run this command in cmd. make sure you have a backup of your own vimfiles. also you need remove `~/_vimrc` in your home directory.

 ```sh
 git clone https://github.com/SpaceVim/SpaceVim.git vimfiles